 3) Machine dry on Medium or hang to dry

 If your diapers smell clean, absorb easily and do not cause skin irritations then you have chosen a good detergent and a wicked cleaning routine.
 Allens Laundry Detergent & Rockin Green are both safe detergents for cleaning diapers (they also have very few ingredients so they are perfect for clothing too!).
-You can also view Bummis comprehensive Detergent List. to find a commercial detergent that will work for you.

 Here are some insider tips to help you (you can thank us later):